 Wouldn’t it be comforting to have a structured proposal development process set up to help you succeed?

-Following a proposal process is important because it lays the foundation for an organized proposal response and ensures that each bid is developed in the same fashion.
+Following a proposal process is important because it lays the foundation for an organized proposal response and ensures that each bid is developed similarly.
 Establishing an effective and structured proposal process can help increase the win probability of an upcoming bid.

-Keep in mind, the proposal process may vary depending on the opportunity and response schedule, but how can you be sure that the proposal process you are currently using is bringing you the best results possible?
+Remember that the proposal process may vary depending on the opportunity and response schedule, but how can you be sure that the proposal process you are currently using brings you the best results possible?

 Establish a Proposal Schedule

 Once the team is assembled, the Proposal Manager should immediately start working on a proposal schedule.
 A proposal schedule provides the team with milestones and deadlines that must be met in order to develop a proposal in time for submission.

 The Proposal Manager should account for the questions' due date, color review dates (Pink, Red, Gold, White Glove), along with pens down reminders for writers to ensure that content is completed the day before each color team review is set to begin.
 Setting pens down reminders for the entire proposal development team ensures that everyone is aware of response expectations and section deadlines.
 The schedule should be realistic and give enough time for writing, reviews, desktop publishing/formatting, production, and any submission sign-off activities.

 Below are sample schedules from the KSI Advantage™ Capture & Proposal Guide.
 The first is based on a 30-day proposal turnaround time and the second on a 10-day turnaround time.
 If the schedule is changed or updated for any reason, the Proposal Manager must ensure that the revision is quickly disseminated to the proposal team.